 When you replace your shocks or struts, use parts that are equivalent to — or better than — the original shocks on the vehicle.
-The original equipment was for the weight and expected use of the vehicle, and Brooklyn Park drivers should never downgrade.
+The original equipment was for the weight and expected use of the vehicle, and PRINCETON drivers should never downgrade.

-Upgrading, however, is another matter for Brooklyn Park drivers.
+Upgrading, however, is another matter for PRINCETON drivers.
 If your suspension system gets a workout or you just want to improve your vehicle's handling performance, then you should upgrade to a better shock.
-If you haul heavy loads around Brooklyn Park or tow a trailer, then you should definitely be getting heavy-duty shocks.
+If you haul heavy loads around PRINCETON or tow a trailer, then you should definitely be getting heavy-duty shocks.

 31533 125 1/2 Street